The EMBA Admissions Team’s Top Tips for Applicants

 Advice for putting together your best application, from resume to recommendation and beyond.

-—Liz Lewis, Assistant Director of Admissions
+—Liz Lewis, Associate Director of Admissions

 —Emily Whitehouse, Associate Director of Admissions

 Identifying recommenders is often stressful for applicants.
 A current supervisor who knows you professionally makes a great first recommender and can speak to your current work and accomplishments.
-I’d advise applicants to connect with recommenders as soon as possible, and sit down with them to remind them of your contributions to your company so that they can write you a great letter of recommendation.
-Be sure they know the application deadline, so that they have plenty of time to craft and submit their letter, and so that your application isn’t missing a critical component when it’s time for the committee to review your file.
+I’d advise applicants to connect with recommenders as soon as possible and sit down with them to remind them of your contributions to your company so that they can write you a great letter of recommendation.
+Be sure they know the application deadline so that they have plenty of time to craft and submit their letter, and so that your application isn’t missing a critical component when it’s time for the committee to review your file.

 —Wendy Tsung, Assistant Dean

-—Joanne Legler, Director of Admissions
+—Keith Gallinelli, Director of Admissions